evanp/crapi-example/CRAPI.md

    * `crapi_nonce`: the nonce passed with the request.
    * `crapi_server`: hostname for the server.

-5. Client validates that:
+5. Client validates the nonce, and returns a 200 status code for successful validation, or 4xx or 5xx codes for an invalid nonce.
+Client should check:

    * it has made a request using the nonce in `crapi_nonce`
-   * the request went to the CRAPI request endpoint for crapi_server
+   * the request went to the CRAPI request endpoint for `crapi_server`
    * it was made relatively recently (say, within 5 minutes, for synch requests)

-   Client returns a 200 status code for successful validation.
-4xx or 5xx codes represent an invalid nonce.

 6. After validation, server returns new client credentials to CRAPI request.
 The results are a URL-encoded, with the following fields: